Metalcore: Diversification

 Electronicore's merger of metalcore with various electronic music styles emerged in the 2000s.
 One of the earliest contributors to the sound was St Albans band Enter Shikari.
 Their debut album Take to the Skies peaked at number on the Official UK Album Chart selling 28,000 copies in its first week and was certified Gold in the UK after selling over 100,000 copies.
 It was also the first album to achieve a significant chart success for a new act operating outside the traditional label system.
 The group received international radio airplay and a substantial number of musical awards, from Kerrang!, NME, Rock Sound and the BT Digital Music Awards.
 Their second album Common Dreads was released in June 2009 and debuted on the UK Albums Chart at 16.
 Columbus, Ohio's Attack Attack! gained significant notoriety with their Enter Shikari-influenced sound.
 The band's song for "Stick Stickly", the lead single from Someday Came Suddenly (2008) went viral online for its use of autotune and synths, with the members' squatting "crab walk" stance during the music video giving way to the crabcore meme.
 Warren, Michigan band I See Stars's debut album 3-D debuted at number 176 on the Billboard 200, number 5 on Top Heatseekers, and number 22 on Top Independent Albums.
 The Devil Wears Prada's 2011 album Dead Throne (which sold 32,400 in its first week) reached number 10 on the Billboard 200 chart.
 Asking Alexandria also achieved success, with their 2009 song "Final Episode (Let's Change the Channel)" being certified gold by the RIAA.
 The band's 2011 album Reckless & Relentless peaked at number 9 on the Billboard 200.

+Asking Alexandria on the Warped Tour 2011.

 In the late 2000s, a wave of groups began to gain traction cross-pollinating the metalcore style of bands like Shai Hulud and Misery Signals, with the influence of traditional hardcore and melodic hardcore groups like Killing the Dream.
 This wave often made use of serious, solemn lyrics and sometimes clean vocals in addition to the commonplace screams.
 Music commentators including Stuff You Will Hate, Alternative Press and Bradley Zorgdrager of Exclaim! used the name "serious hardcore" or "srscore" to refer to this style.
 Groups in this wave included Hundredth, the Ghost Inside, Counterparts and Stick to Your Guns.